takumi0shibata/Automated-Essay-Scoring-by-Llama2/README.md

 This repository contains a script for fine-tuning the Llama-2-7B model on the ASAP dataset for automated essay scoring (AES).
 The script utilizes the Hugging Face Transformers library and the PEFT (Parameter-Efficient Fine-Tuning) technique to efficiently fine-tune the large language model.

+## Recent Updates (2024/04/18)
+- Added support for fine-tuning the DeBERTa-v3-large model
+- Added support for fine-tuning the Mistral-7B model
+- Updated the hyperparameters for Llama-2 fine-tuning based on hyperparameter tuning results

 ## Features

 - Fine-tunes the Llama-2-7B model for sequence classification tasks